Last updated June 20th, 2023.

 Therefore, you shouldn’t have issues buying from top real estate developers in the Philippines.
 Delays and other problems will likely come from smaller developers.

-Best Places to Invest in Philippines Property
+Best Places to Buy Property in Philippines

 Metro Manila